Coulterville to Bear Valley

 The Little Dragon is generally thought of by local riders as a canyon between Coulterville and Bear Valley.
 Neither town is large.
 Coulterville is nothing more than an intersection of Hwy 132 and Highway 49.
 A mere hint of a town that teamed with the lives of 4000 people, 1000 of them Chinese.
 Coulterville was named after George W. Coulter who in 1850 set up a few tent stores in the general region of the foothills along with partner George Maxwell.

-Named Maxwell's Creek in 1853 when the first Post Office was established, it was eventually called Coulterville after 1854.
+Named Maxwell's Creek in 1853 when the first Post Office was established, it was eventually renamed Coulterville in 1872.
 Coulter's tent expanded to become a store to supply the miners headed for the gold fields, then eventually a hotel around which a town sprang up.

 It gets better.
 Worth noting another favorite of Pashnit Tour riders is Priest Coulterville Rd which runs parallel to Highway 49 into Priest along Jackson Ridge.
 Combine that with the super-steep Old Priest Grade or the smoothly twisting Hwy 120 bypass up Old Priest Canyon and you could run circles all afternoon.
 Old Priest Grade is 2 miles long and was first opened in 1874 built for stagecoaches and freight teams.